GoogleCloudPlatform/chef-google-compute/README.md

   The list of named PathMatchers to use against the URL.

 * `path_matchers[]/default_service`
-  A reference to BackendService resource
+  A reference to a BackendService resource.
+This will be used if none of the pathRules defined by this PathMatcher is matched by the URL's path portion.

 * `path_matchers[]/description`
   An optional description of this resource.